justinba1010/USCCodeathon-F20-Upper/Fourier/README.md

 # Fourier Transform

+Fourier transform or something?
+IDK, I never did math before.
+Pls help, this is due tomorrow!

+A number $n$ has a Fouriness equal to the total number of four-digits in all integers greater equal 0, which is less or equal to $n$.
+For example, the number 14 has a fouriness of 2 because there are two numbers satisfying this
+constraint: 4 and 14.

 You must implement a Fourier Transform.
 That is, you must find which of several numbers in a given range which is Fouriest.

-A number $n$ has a Fouriness equal to the total number of fours in all integers greater equal 0, which is less or equal to $n$.

 A Fourier transform finds the largest Fouriness of any number in a range $n
 \dots m$ (inclusive).

 # Input

+Each input begins with a number $k$, with $1\leq k \leq 2^{20}$.

-Each input contains two numbers, separated by one space.
-Each line contains the numbers $n, m$, such that $0 \leq n leq m$, and $0 \leq m \leq 2^{64}-1$.
+The following $k$ many lines contain two numbers $n, m$ in that order, separated by one space. $0\leq n \leq m \leq 2^{64}-1$.

 # Output

 For each output, you must output the Fourier transform of the numbers $n, m$, one per line.

 # Examples